-Like I mentioned in Wednesday’s video about being more physically active (click here to watch it), our bodies are not designed for our modern-day sedate and inactive lifestyles!
+Like I mentioned in a recent video about being more physically active (click here to watch it), our bodies are not designed for our modern-day sedate and inactive lifestyles!
 They are designed to move.
 As I always say, being healthy means helping your body work at its best, but your body will never work at its best unless it gets the opportunity to MOVE!

 Exercise is not just for people who want rock hard abs!
 It is vital for everyone’s health.
 It has been proven to help with weight loss, energy levels, sleep, mood and overall mental health.
 Research also shows that people who are more active have a much lower risk of developing chronic health issues.

 The Department of Health recommends that we get at least 150 minutes (2 and a half hours) of exercise spread over the week, from a variety of activities.
 Here are a few tips for getting more exercise:

 1 – Try to Become More Physically Active in General

 Like I mentioned in Wednesday’s video, something that is even more important than “doing exercise” is being more physically active in your everyday life.
 Because research suggests that even if you do the recommended 150 minutes of exercise per week, BUT you spend the rest of your time being very inactive, you are still at a high risk of developing the health issues that are associated with not doing any exercise!
 So try walking places instead of driving, get off the bus a stop early, take the stairs instead of the escalator, park further away from your destination, sit on the floor while watching TV, etc, etc, etc!